rdooley2/SIEM-Lab/README.md

 </ul>

 <h2>Summary</h2>
-In this project, I use Microsoft Azure to simulate and monitor cyberattacks.
-I created a virtual machine with the firewalls disabled to attract attackers.
-In addition, a custom PowerShell script is run on the VM to detect failed login attempts (Event ID 4625) and extract the attacker's IP addresses to send to a third-party API.
-The API returns geographic data to store in a Log Analytics Workspace.
-The stored data is parsed into custom fields and visualized in a Microsoft Sentinel workbook on a world map.
-Additionally, I configured an alert to generate incidents for each failed login attempt.
-These alerts are then automatically emailed to a set email address.
+In this project, I used Microsoft Azure to simulate and monitor cyberattacks.
+I deployed a virtual machine with its firewall disabled to attract malicious login attempts.
+A custom watchlist was configured to compare known IP addresses against those triggering Event 4625 (Failed Logon).
+The resulting data was visualized in a Microsoft Sentinel workbook using a world map to display geolocation data.
+Additionally, I set up an alert rule to generate incidents for each failed login attempt, which were automatically emailed to a designated address.

 <h2>Languages and Utilities Used</h2>